 Based in Chicago, The Retirement Research Foundation (RRF) is a nongovernmental, nonprofit organization that was incorporated in 1950 by John D. MacArthur and was endowed at the time of his death in 1978.
 The Foundation’s initial mission was “to conduct and provide for research concerning problems of individuals and industry arising from the retirement of workers from regular gainful employment, all for public welfare and for no other purpose.”

-Since 1979, The Retirement Research Foundation has awarded almost $225 million to support projects that enhance and improve the quality of life for our nation’s elderly.
+Since 1979, The Retirement Research Foundation has awarded more than $225 million to support projects that enhance and improve the quality of life for older people.
 While nearly half of RRF grants support programs in the Midwest, the Foundation also supports innovative solutions that assist older Americans nationwide.